-- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and - i.Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - ii.
+- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and - i.
+Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - ii.
 For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at a minimum, on proprietary funds, and semi-annual budget-to-actual, at a minimum, on all special revenue funds.
-Alternatively, for those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period.
+Alternatively, for those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or

-- iii.For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
+- included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period. - iii.For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
 If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund. - iv.
 Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.

-- (i)-The board of commissioners met in accordance with the bylaws. - (ii)-The minutes properly reference the budget-to-actual comparisons. - (iii)-The unassigned fund balance of the general fund was a positive amount at the end of the prior year. - (iv)-The prior year audit report did not contain any audit findings.
+- (i)-the board met in accordance with its bylaws. - (ii)-the minutes properly referenced the budget-to-actual comparisons. - (iii)-the unassigned fund balance at the end of the prior year was a positive amount. - (iv)-the prior audit report did not contain any audit findings.